masakhane-io/afriqa/README.md

 ## Processing dumps

-The already processed dumps are available on HuggingFace, It is recommended to use this exact corpora to be able to reproduce the baseline results.
+The already processed dumps are available on HuggingFace 😊, It is recommended to use this exact corpora to be able to reproduce the baseline results.
 To download:

 - [English](https://huggingface.co/datasets/ToluClassics/masakhane_wiki_100/resolve/main/masakhane_wiki_100-english/corpus.jsonl)